 Captain and Mrs. Charles Roy Moon Endowed Scholarship

 Charles Roy Moon was born in 1900 in Murfreesboro, Arkansas, and was reared in Nashville, Arkansas.
 He served in the Navy during his teenage years and after discharge, attended the University of Arkansas School of Medicine, graduating in 1926.
 He rejoined the Navy in the 1930s.
 He was on the USS Enterprise on December 7, 1941, stationed at Pearl Harbor, but was shuttling planes to Guam on that date and did not return to Pearl Harbor until December 9.
 Captain Moon retired in 1961 and practiced in a college setting in San Diego County until his death in 1970.
 In 1929, he married Marjorie, who had been a teacher of the deaf.
 They had no children.
 Mrs. Moon died in 2000 and her trust, after a few small personal bequests, designated half of her remaining estate to endow medical student scholarships for the College of Medicine, University of Arkansas for Medical Sciences.
-The first Moon scholarship was awarded in 2002 to Lolita Palmer of Little Rock.
+The first Moon scholarship was awarded in 2002.

 Nolie Mumey, M.D., Endowed Scholarship

 Nolie Mumey, M.D., was born in 1891 and grew up on a farm in Jenny Lind, Arkansas.
 When he was a senior medical student, he was appointed to the faculty as an “assistant in surgical technique.”
 He graduated from the University of Arkansas-Medical Department in 1916.
 After serving as a surgeon in the US Army, he established a general private practice in Denver, Colorado in 1924.
 He held professional appointments at Presbyterian Hospital, Denver General Hospital, and the University of Denver.
 He also served as a company doctor for Continental Airlines for 32 years.
 He lectured on medical history at the University of Colorado School of Medicine from 1935 to 1960.
 Dr. Mumey died in 1984 at the age of 93.
 He and his wife, Norma L Mumey, left a bequest to UAMS and the College of Medicine upon their deaths.
 A portion has been designated for scholarship support to students as a testimony of their love of medicine, learning, and his alma mater.
-The inaugural award was presented in 2008 to Amy Taylor of North Little Rock.
+The inaugural award was presented in 2008.

 Dr. and Mrs. Lee Nauss Endowed Scholarship